 The COVID-19 pandemic has disrupted global health, the economy, and social systems.
 From emptying office spaces to dispersing the workforce, corporates have yet ensured seamless delivery of services.
 However, remote work environment has also led to a surge in unseen threats in the digital space.
 Threat actors are prying on potential victims to deploy cyberattacks on home and public networks.

-By Pooja Tikekar, Feature Writer, CISO MAG
+By Pooja Tikekar, Feature Writer at CISO MAG

 Corporates are addressing several cybersecurity concerns to protect personal data and information systems.
 Some of the key concerns include:

 The drastic shift to remote working has led to a rise in the use of personal devices for business operations.
 Leaving sensitive data and work-related documents on unsecured devices could result in data leaks.
-According to a study from HiveIO, nearly 85% of organizations anticipate a larger remote workforce will threaten operations because of new risks, while 22% fear increase in business costs to support remote staff.
+According to a study from HiveIO, nearly 85% of organizations anticipate a larger remote workforce will threaten operations because of new risks, while 22% fear an increase in business costs to support remote staff.
 IT teams are undertaking security measures to protect computers from malware.

 According to a study conducted by Barracuda Networks, almost half (46%) of global businesses have encountered at least one cybersecurity incident since shifting to a remote working model.
-Security teams are advising remote employees to maintain a good cyber hygiene and asking them to keep their devices up-to-date, patched, and protected.
+Security teams are advising remote employees to maintain good cyber hygiene and asking them to keep their devices up-to-date, patched, and protected.
 Organizations need to ensure they have a best-in-class remote patch management solution to overcome a security breach.
 Implementing two-factor authentication (2FA) where possible will also go a long way in preventing data breaches.

 Phishing emails sent in the name of the World Health Organization (WHO) continue to be popular among hackers and cyber scammers.
 To mitigate cyber risks such as phishing campaigns, third-party apps, and malicious adverts, CERT-In has published an advisory urging security teams to stress the avoidance of clicking on links and attachments in email.
 IT administrators are also advised to monitor outgoing traffic to prevent cyber infections from occurring.

 Since employees started working from home, the Zoom videoconferencing app found itself millions of users.
 Unfortunately, its popularity led to increased cyber risks such as password theft.
 Cyble was the first cybersecurity firm to discover Zoom credentials being stolen and sold on the dark web.
 It found more than 500,000 Zoom accounts on hacker forums.
 To avoid the recurrence of such threats, organizations are now devising a holistic business continuity plan (BCP) and making amends to their standard operating procedures (SOPs) for work-from-home employees through a company-specific communication channel or other channels such as MS Teams, Google Meet, and Skype.

-Considering all the above concerns, loss of client or organizational data cannot be risked in the current uniquely challenging environment.
+Considering all the above concerns, loss of a client or organizational data cannot be risked in the current uniquely challenging environment.
 It is a crucial time for organizations across all industries to be alert and address the adequacy of their cyber policies.

 About the Author

-Pooja Tikekar is part of the editorial team at CISO MAG and writes on cybersecurity trends and news features.
+Pooja Tikekar is a Feature Writer, and part of the editorial team at CISO MAG.
+She writes news and feature stories on cybersecurity trends.